BrandyMcKinney/final_project/README.md

 * can create an account
 * add charities to a list
-* can scroll through a list of charities, select a charity, and input donation frequency and amount.
+* can scroll through a list of charities, select a charity, and input donation frequency and amount
-* has a fun option of randomly selected a charity that they wish to donate to.
+* has a fun option of randomly selected a charity that they wish to donate to
+* receive a text message when donation has been made

 ## Language
 * Ruby